 Import QuickBooks data into MS Excel via MS Query

 After you grant permission for QODBC, you will be guided by Query Wizard.
-In Choose Columns window, select a table and its columns you would like to import.
+In the Choose Columns window, select a table and the columns you want to import.
 Choose the table you wish to import and select the columns from the table to import by pressing the ">" button.
-(Here I choose table Customer as a sample.)
-You can add or remove columns at the right list "Columns in your query"
+(Here, I choose table Customer as a sample.)
+You can add or remove columns at the correct list "Columns in your q.uery."

 You can set a filter for your query in this window.
 If you don't want to set any query, please click the "Next" button:

 After the setup is finished, MS Excel will ask you to choose an edit method for the records:

 Return Data to Microsoft Excel:

 This method will directly export the data to Excel, you can view and edit these records, but the data is static, modification will not be uploaded into QuickBooks.

-You can view the detailed connection properties by clicking "connection" button in Data menu:
+You can view the detailed connection properties by clicking "connection" button in the Data menu:

-In the Workbook Connection Window, click "Properties" button to view detailed information:
+In the Workbook Connection Window, click the "Properties" button to view detailed information:

 Now you can view the connection string and its SQL statement in the definition window: